overviewer/Minecraft-Overviewer/docs/installing.rst

 ==========

 This page is for installing the pre-compiled binary versions of the Overviewer.
-If you have built the Overviewer from source yourself, head back to `Building
+If you have built the Overviewer from source yourself, head back to :doc:`Building <building>`.
-<building.html>`_.

 Windows